Guidelines

 5.5.5.
 Psychopathological and psychosocial assessment

-Mental health issues and psychological distress are frequently comorbid with ED [421].
-This is most evident for depression and anxiety related disorders, but may also include transitory states of altered mood (i.e., dysfunctional affective states resulting from a specific life stressor or crisis) [301,422,423].
-Relationship factors, including lack of satisfaction with the partner, poor sexual relationships, length of the relationship, or feeling emotionally disconnected from the partner during sex, have been related to erectile difficulties and dysfunction [422,424,425].
-In contrast, intimacy was found to be a protective factor in ED [291,426].
-Additionally, the cognitive factors underpinning organic and non-organic ED must also be assessed.
-Cognitive factors include male dysfunctional thinking styles and expectations about sexuality and sexual performance.
-These expectations result from the sexuality norms and stereotypes, shared by a given culture.
-Expectations emphasising high sexual performance in men, result in anxiety, which acts as a maintenance factor for ED [427,428].
-Unrealistic expectations about male sexual performance may further align with internal causal attributions regarding the loss of erection (i.e., men attribute the loss of erection to themselves [sense of personal inadequacy]), thereby worsening ED [427,429].
-Likewise, poor self-esteem and cognitive distraction from erotic cues, are expected to negatively affect ED [430,431].
+Mental health issues and psychological distress are frequently comorbid with ED [330].
+This is most evident for depression and anxiety-related disorders, but may also include transitory states of altered mood (i.e., dysfunctional affective states resulting from a specific life stressor or crisis) [264,331,332].
+Relationship factors, including lack of satisfaction with the partner, poor sexual relationships, length of the relationship, or feeling emotionally disconnected from the partner during sex, have been related to erectile difficulties and dysfunction [331,333,334].
+In contrast, intimacy was found to be a protective factor in ED [253,335].
+Additionally, the cognitive factors underpinning organic and non-organic ED (i.e., all dysfunctional thinking styles and expectations about sexuality, poor self-esteem and cognitive distraction from erotic cues) must also be assessed.

-Table 10: Indications for specific diagnostic tests for ED
+Table 9: Indications for specific diagnostic tests for ED and the specific diagnostic tests

 Indications for specific diagnostic tests for ED